Frequently Asked Questions

 Audience votes take a long time to appear in PowerPoint

 Although ParticiPoll’s data usage is tiny, some older WIFI routers & networks struggle with larger numbers of concurrent audience connections.
-This can also affect your presentation PC’s Internet connection if it is via the same router as your audience.
+This can also affect your presentation machine’s Internet connection if it is via the same router as your audience.
 If you experience this then we recommend you ask your audience to connect their devices via mobile data plans rather than local WIFI.
 Please do contact us if you need troubleshooting help.

 If you’ve had PowerPoint open recently you may find that its process is still running on your PC even though you’ve closed the application.
-If you start Task Manager on your PC (right click the toolbar) you can then end the PowerPoint process and then load PowerPoint again at which point the ParticiPoll menu should appear.
+If you start Task Manager on your PC (right click the toolbar) you can then end the PowerPoint process and then run PowerPoint again at which point the ParticiPoll menu should appear.
 Alternatively restart your computer.

 A new version of ParticiPoll is available – how do I install it?